etothemanders/GoingPostal/README.md

   2. Get all movement updates, add info to db
 4. Display their paths and current location on a map
 5. Send a text message (or call?) after being delivered
+6. Load a user from the DB if one already exists

 ===